July 1 2008

 Indiana University Indianapolis

 Where do you stand on each of these levels of learning?
+Which levels have you developed well?
+Which levels do you need to develop more in order to be a more effective learner?

 The value of a college education is not knowledge in itself, but rather developing your abilities on how to learn a wide variety of things.
 In anthropology, math, history, biology, and other subjects, you are asked to broaden alli> of your learning abilities.
 In the larger context, we are seeking to develop our abilities to learn, for then we can learn anything we wish or need to understand.
 Development of your abilities to learn is what makes a college education worth so much in our society, and being an effective learner is what prepares you to be successful in your careers and personal life, and to be a contributing member of society.